dgd03146/dgd03146/README.md

 <br/>

 <p>
-👋 Hello!
-I'm a frontend developer with a passion for building intuitive and user-friendly web applications. <br/>
+👋 Hey there!
+I’m a frontend developer who loves building intuitive and user-friendly web applications. <br/>
-🚀 I thrive on solving complex problems and am constantly seeking new challenges to enhance my skills.<br/>
+🚀 I enjoy tackling complex problems and constantly challenge myself to grow and improve. <br/>
-👨‍💻 In my free time, I enjoy sharing knowledge through blogging and tracking my progress on Notion. 📈<br/>
+👨‍💻 In my free time, I like sharing what I learn through blogging and organizing my thoughts on Notion. <br/>
-✨ My ultimate goal is to craft applications that are not only functional but also visually delightful.
+✨ My goal is to create applications that are not just functional but also visually enjoyable!
 </p>

 <br/>